 The hard work of detox needs to be closely followed by a substance abuse treatment program to make it effective.

 Renascent’s residential fentanyl addiction treatment program provides an immersive environment with the support and tools needed for your recovery, because we apply proven therapeutic tools to address cravings, negative behaviours, and ongoing sobriety.
-Our Primary Care program includes:
+Our Fentanyl Addiction Treatment program includes:

 - 28 to 42 days stays in one of our welcoming homes – we don’t operate institutions;